chuv-ssrc/bam-server-scala/README.md

 2. Obtain a token (for testing; the client app is out of this scope)

-    1. Let's say your client web app is served as localhost:3000
+    1. Let's say your client web app is served as localhost:3000.

-    2. Add "localhost:3000" to Auth0 "Clients > Allowed callback URLs"
+    2. Add "localhost:3000" to Auth0 "Clients > Allowed callback URLs".

     3. Point your browser to